dustinengle/smart-mailbox/docs/API.md

 __Gateway__

 * `GET /gateway/balance` - Get the balance of the gateway starter kit blockchain account balance.
+* `POST /gateway/message` - Send a message on the gateway and mailbox channel.
 * `DELETE /gateway` - Remove the gateway from account.
   - Remove mailbox associations and starter kit funds should return to main account on StreamIOT.
 * `GET /gateway` - Returns the list of gateways on the account.